Dice

 ★ "Ahold" blends the older English "a" prefix with "hold" (as in "lay hold of").
 Southern/Appalachian speech kept it as one word long after it faded elsewhere.
 You’ll also see "aholt" as a dialectal pronunciation. ★

-Recorded in the Dictionary of American Regional English as especially common in the South, South Midland, and Ozarks.
+Recorded in regional word lists and Appalachian speech as especially common in the South, South Midland, and Ozarks.
 Reflects older English usage where "a" + verb formed a participial phrase ("a-running," "a-going").

 Still heard today in rural and older speakers’ talk.
 Outside the region it may sound quaint but is readily understood.
 Common phrases include "take ahold of," "get ahold of," and "grab ahold of."